squigglykip/RMarkdown-VSCode-Knitter/README.md

 ## Contributing

 Contributions are welcome!
+Please follow these steps:

+1. Fork the repository
+2. Create a new branch for your feature
+3. Make your changes
-Please feel free to submit a Pull Request.
+4. Submit a Pull Request
+5. Wait for review from the maintainer (@squigglykip)

+All pull requests require approval from the repository owner before merging.

 ## License